mr91i/envos/README.md

 # **envos**

 **Env**elope **O**bservation **S**imulator, developed by Shoji Mori.
-This code executes synthetic observation with calculating physical model of young circumstellar system (i.e. envelope and disk).
+This code executes synthetic observation with calculating physical model of young circumstellar systems (i.e. envelope and disk).

 ## Features
+- Density and velocity structures
 - Temperature structure is calculated consistently with the density structure given by user.
 - Calculation of temperature structure and sysnthetic observation is done by RADMC-3D (Dullemond et al. 2012; website: [https://www.ita.uni-heidelberg.de/~dullemond/software/radmc-3d/](https://www.ita.uni-heidelberg.de/~dullemond/software/radmc-3d/)), which is commonly used in astronomical studies.
-- All source codes are written in Python3.
+- All source codes are written in Python3 (ver. >= 3.6).

 ## Requirements
-- Python packages (automatically installed when installing envos)
+- Python packages
     - numpy
     - scipy
     - dataclasses